thegridelectric/gridworks-protocol/docs/types/component-attribute-class-gt.rst

     - Format: UuidCanonicalTextual

 **MakeModel**:
     - Description: MakeModel.
 MakeModel of the component.

 **DisplayName**:
     - Description: DisplayName.
 Optional Mutable field to include manufacturer's model name.
 Note that several different models may be given the same spaceheat.make.model enum name.

 **MinPollPeriodMs**:
-    - Description: Min Poll Period Ms. The minimum amount of time between polls of this device .
+    - Description: Min Poll Period Ms. The minimum amount of time between polls of this device.
     - Format: PositiveInteger

 **TypeName**: